amywlchong/full-stack-open/README.md

 # full-stack-open

 This repository houses my projects and solutions to the exercises for the Full Stack Open course, a comprehensive program offered by the University of Helsinki.
-The course focuses on modern JavaScript-based web development, including React, Redux, Node.js, Express, authentication, and MongoDB.
+The course focuses on modern JavaScript-based web development, including React, Redux, Axios, Node.js, Express, JSON web token, and MongoDB.

 [Course completion certificate](https://studies.cs.helsinki.fi/stats/api/certificate/fullstackopen/en/84a03b3172c4a49b09846e6c7c0a33a8)